Deconstructed Falafel Sandwich Is Our Go-To Lunch

 - Make the Greek yogurt sauce.
 Stir together the Greek yogurt, fresh mint, dill, and lemon juice.
 This tangy yogurt sauce is so delicious!!

 - Assemble the sandwich.
 Spread a little Greek yogurt sauce on one slice of bread, then spoon on a thick layer of mashed chickpeas.
 Pile the sandwich high with sliced veggies, then season with salt and pepper.

 While we use a high quality whole wheat bread, you could easily build this sandwich stuffed into pita pockets instead.
 If you can get your hands on some freshly baked Israeli pita bread, even better!

 This falafel sandwich typically lasts about 5 minutes before it magically disappears.
 It’s so weird.

 Any Way To Make This Sandwich Gluten-Free?

 Absolutely!
-For a gluten-free falafel sandwich, just use your favorite gluten-free bread.
-Or you could use big lettuce leaves to make this into a lettuce falafel wrap of sorts.
+For a gluten-free falafel sandwich, just use your favorite gluten-free bread or serve it as a salad over some mixed greens.
+If you’ve got larger lettuce leaves, you can build a lettuce falafel wrap of sorts.

 Chickpeas are gluten-free, so no issue there.
 Just sub in your favorite GF bread!